 The Enterprise Skills Programme is a dedicated CE Scheme funded by the Department of Social Protection

-Please note the next programme is due to start online in January 2022.
+Please note the next programme is due to start in person in September 2023..

 This 14 week self-employment starter programme is a specialised Community Employment Scheme that is Sponsored by County Kildare Leader Partnership and funded by the Department of Employment Affairs and Social Protection.